The Geometry of Superposition

 For any 0<ϵ<10 < \epsilon < 1 and any integer nn, there exist nn unit vectors in Rm\mathbb{R}^m with m=O(ϵ2logn)m = O(\epsilon^{-2} \log n) such that all pairwise inner products satisfy vivjϵ|v_i \cdot v_j| \leq \epsilon for iji \neq j.

 The proof is probabilistic.
-Draw nn vectors uniformly from the unit sphere in Rm\mathbb{R}^m.
-For any fixed pair, vivjv_i \cdot v_j is sub-Gaussian with parameter O(1/m)O(1/m), so by a union bound over (n2)\binom{n}{2} pairs
+Draw nn vectors uniformly from the unit sphere in Rm\mathbb{R}^m, and for any fixed pair the inner product vivjv_i \cdot v_j is sub-Gaussian with parameter O(1/m)O(1/m), so a union bound over (n2)\binom{n}{2} pairs gives

 P[maxijvivj>ϵ]n2exp(cmϵ2)\mathbb{P}\left[\max_{i \neq j} |v_i \cdot v_j| > \epsilon\right] \leq n^2 \exp\left(-c \, m \epsilon^2\right)

-This is less than 1 whenever m>Cϵ2lognm > C \epsilon^{-2} \log n, so a good packing exists.
-Rm\mathbb{R}^m admits n=exp(cmϵ2)n = \exp(c \, m \epsilon^2) pairwise ϵ\epsilon-orthogonal vectors.
+This is less than 1 whenever m>Cϵ2lognm > C \epsilon^{-2} \log n, so a good packing exists, and Rm\mathbb{R}^m fits n=exp(cmϵ2)n = \exp(c \, m \epsilon^2) pairwise ϵ\epsilon-orthogonal vectors.

 Theorem (Welch Bound, 1974).